 For people new to life insurance, the information surrounding buying a life insurance policy can all be very confusing.
 Most people must place a lot of trust in their life insurance agent, and hope that the agent has their best interests at heart.
-Fortunately, most of the agents out there do in fact have their clients best interest in mind when they make a recommendation to purchase a particular life insurance policy.
+Fortunately, most of the agents out there do in fact have their clients’ best interest in mind when they make a recommendation to purchase a particular life insurance policy.
 Unfortunately, if an agent does not have the right intentions, most people will not know about it until it is too late.

-For the protection of everyone purchasing a life insurance contract, at Life Ant we always recommend that our clients educate themselves as thoroughly as they can before making a purchasing decision.
+For the protection of everyone purchasing a life insurance contract, at Life Ant, we always recommend that our clients educate themselves as thoroughly as they can before making a purchasing decision.
 Understanding the fundamentals of life insurance, including what the major types of life insurance are, and how they each work in different ways to accomplish the same goal of providing protection to the insured person’s beneficiaries.

-Types Of Life Insurance
+Types of Life Insurance – Overview

-For an in depth discussion regarding the pros and cons of “purchasing term life insurance and investing the difference”, see our article on the subject here.
+For an in-depth discussion regarding the pros and cons of “purchasing term life insurance and investing the difference”, see our article on the subject here.

-Here is a description of each type of life insurance policy, along with some benefits and drawbacks of each kind.
+Below is a description of each type of life insurance policy, along with some benefits and drawbacks of each kind.

-Term Life Insurance
+Term Life Insurance Explained

 Term life insurance is by far the least expensive type of life insurance policy to pay on a yearly basis.
 This makes it very attractive to people, but if you outlive the length of the term policy you do not receive any death benefit.
 If the insured person dies will the coverage is “in force”, which is during the covered length of the term, the beneficiaries will receive a full death benefit.

-Term life insurance has no cash value, and is of little use to anyone as an investment.
+Term life insurance has no cash value and is of little use to anyone as an investment.
 A life insurance company statistically expects it’s policy owners to outlive any term coverage.

-Term life insurance lasts exactly as it’s name implies, for a specified length of time, or in other words a specified or “term”.
+Term life insurance lasts exactly as its name implies, for a specified length of time, or in other words a specified or “term”.
 Typically policies will last 10, 15, 20, or 30 years, but there are also other increments that some companies may sell.
 Some companies also sell term life insurance products which will last until a certain age, such as term to age 90 (this may be referred to as T-90 in life insurance parlance).
 Some policies may have a return of all or a portion of premiums paid if you outlive the T-90, but many also do not.

 Term life insurance normally has a level premium, meaning the amount that must be paid is the same each year.
-Term which lasts until a certain age usually will rise in price a little bit each year, eventually becoming extremely expensive if the person lives to be near the maximum age.
+Term life insurance, which lasts until a certain age, usually will rise in price a little bit each year, eventually becoming extremely expensive if the person lives to be near the maximum age.
 Typically an owner has the option to pay yearly, semi-annually, quarterly, and monthly.
 It can sometimes cost more to make monthly payments than less frequent payment modes.

 At a certain point within the life of the policy, a term life insurance may be convertible to a whole life insurance policy.
 This is known as a “term conversion“.
 The value of the term conversion is the fact that no further underwriting is needed in order to convert the policy to a whole life policy.
 This means that if an insured person has health problems during the course of the term policy coverage they will not be left without coverage after the term ends.
 They can simply convert the policy to a permanent form of life insurance.
 Each policy may have a different point at which it is eligible for a term conversion.

-Whole Life Insurance
+Whole Life Insurance Explained

 Whole life insurance policies guarantee that the cash value will build at least at a certain rate if all payments are made on time, but the dividend payment will increase the rate at which value can build.
 The amount paid by the dividend payment is dependent upon the performance of the company over the previous year, and the rate paid is multiplied by the existing cash value of the policy.